-Plus more in the resources to follow.
+- Plus more in the resources to follow.

-This is a high-paying job; naturally, the area you working from and demand in that area plays a factor in salary you can receive.
+This is a high-paying job; naturally, the area you work in, and demand in that area plays a factor in the salary you can receive.
 Statistics show that demand is growing.
 You’ll be able to find job statistics in the resources below for accurate numbers and trends.

 You want to make sure that this is the right type of career for you before you invest thousands of dollars in your education and spend years of schooling, only to find you have made a career choice that isn’t a good fit.